davidarias/davidarias.github.io/_posts/2020-04-13-update-page.md

 * Style changes: Now the page is not *"full-dark"* and other minor changes.
 * I have added the photography secction.
-* I have added pagination.
+* I have added pagination to the blog.

 Also I want to start writing regularly.
-Until now this page only received updates one or twice a year, and maybe is a good time to give a litle bit of life to this blog.
+Until now this page only received updates once or twice per year, and maybe is a good time to give a litle bit of life to this blog.
 It is just a thought, don't kill me if I don't do it :P

 Thank you for visiting my site!